JSON Formatter

 What is JSON Formatter?

-The JSON Formatter parses JSON text and outputs it with clean, consistent indentation.
-It validates the input for correct syntax and reports the exact line and column of any errors.
-You can choose the indent size and optionally sort object keys alphabetically.
+JSON Formatter parses JSON text and outputs it with clean, consistent indentation.
+It validates syntax and reports the exact line and column for parse errors.
+You can choose the indent size and sort object keys alphabetically for stable, readable output.
 The tool handles minified, compacted, or poorly formatted JSON.
-All processing happens in the browser.

 This tool uses JSON.parse to validate the input, then JSON.stringify with indentation to produce formatted output.
 If parsing fails, the error message includes the position where the problem was detected.
 Key sorting recursively sorts all object keys for stable, diffable output.